nextcloud/all-in-one/multiple-instances.md

    --volume /var/run/docker.sock:/var/run/docker.sock:ro \
    nextcloud/all-in-one:latest
    ```
    The last command may take a few minutes.
 When it's finished, you should see a success message, saying "Initial startup of Nextcloud All-in-One complete!".
-Now exit the console session with `Ctrl + ]`.
+Now exit the console session with `Ctrl + [c]`.
 This concludes the setup for this particular VM.

    ---
 6. Go ahead and run through steps 1-4 again in order to set up your second VM.
 When you're finished, proceed down to step 6. *(Note: If you downloaded the Ubuntu .ISO image and no longer need it, you may delete it now.)*